StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/how-does-the-concept-of-resuscitation-affect-the-afterlife/_index.md

 - Spiritual death (spiritual separation from God)
 - Eternal death (also called the "second death")---spending eternity in the Lake of Fire, eternally separated from God

 When Satan told Eve that she would "surely not die" in Genesis 3:4, he spoke a half-truth.
 While disobeying God did not cause immediate physical death for Adam and Eve, their actions caused immediate spiritual death (spiritual separation from God), and in fact would cause eventual physical death... even if not instantaneously.
-Further, if God had not provided a gracious means of escape for us in the blood of Jesus Christ (symbolized and foreshadowed by God's gifting of the animal skins in Genesis 3:21, which is often called the *protoevangelium*), all of us---Adam and Eve included---would necessarily face certain eternal death as well.
+Further, if God had not provided a gracious means of escape for us in the blood of Jesus Christ (symbolized and foreshadowed by God's gifting of the animal skins in Genesis 3:21, which is often called the *protoevangelium*), all of us—Adam and Eve included—would necessarily face certain eternal death as well.

 Our present topic is focused upon the first type of death: physical death.